 This may interest you: How successful people work?

 Start-up?
 Two programmers and modern technological solutions most people never heard of.
 This is one of the most prominent stereotypes.
-Whereas young companies provide solutions for the medical, as well as the Eco-coworking?
-Our answer is YES!eco or trade industry.
+Whereas young companies provide solutions for the medical, as well as the eco or trade industry.

 Students’ wild ideas

 Start-ups are usually small and young companies founded by students or graduates.
 They have no experience, but more enthusiasm than most other businessmen can muster.
 Is this really the case?
 According to Startup Poland, 58% of start-up founders are over thirty.
 As it turns out, young entrepreneurs start off by accumulating experience (usually in corporations) and only then decide to start a company.